tatiananantes/skills-workshops/object_oriented_programming/polymorphism_through_inheritance_and_composition/INSTRUCTIONS.md

 - Reiterate high level goals for the week
 - Ask for thumbs on the learning objectives for the workshop
 - Display code snippet in example/vehicles.rb - discuss problem of code repetition
-- Demonstrate refactoring the example using inheritance - emphasize that this pattern suggests an 'is a' relationship
+- Demonstrate refactoring the example using inheritance - emphasise that this pattern suggests an 'is a' relationship

 ## Main 1 - Inheritance (15 mins)
 ### Exercise 1